Jaishankar discusses ways to expand economic, political cooperation in Middle East, Asia with counterparts from US, Israel and UAE | Politics

 ''I think that is what this gathering is about.
 Sitting here in Washington I can say very simply that with Israel, the UAE and India we have three of our most strategic partners.
 And given so many overlapping interests -- energy, climate, trade, regional security -- this seems like a really interesting and good idea to try and use this new format and very complementary capabilities in very many areas to just see many more things get done.
 That's the idea,'' Blinken said.

 Lapid, who is also Israel's Alternate Prime Minister, noted that ''one of the things we are looking for is synergy, and that is what we will try and create after this meeting.'' ''Synergy which will help us work together in all the areas that preoccupies us.
-Around this table we have a unique set of capabilities, knowledge and experiences that can be used to create a network that we all want to create,'' Lapid said.
+Around this table we have a unique set of capabilities, knowledge and experiences that can be used to create a network that we all want to create,'' Lapid said, adding it will help in working together on infrastructure, digital infrastructure, transport, maritime security and other things.

 The Israeli leader felt that the key to achieving what they were aiming at was quickly moving from government-to-government to business-to-business.